gustaslaoq/MobileMacro/README.md

 -- TIP: If you want to use more than one, use braces: {"link1", "link2"}
 Webhook = "https://discord.com/api/webhooks/YOUR_WEBHOOK_HERE"

--- 3. (Optional) Paste your Discord User ID here to be mentioned in rare events.
+-- 3. (Optional) Paste your Discord User ID here to be mentioned for jester, eden and others.
 -- TIP: To mention multiple people, use braces: {"id1", "id2"}
 DiscordId = ""